OpenHumidistat/firmware/README.md

 #### Constants
 Besides the macros discussed above, `config.h` contains a list of compile-time constants that you want to check and possible modify.
-Some of these are customisable by the operator on the device itself, using the EEPROM.
+Some of these are customisable by the operator on the device itself, using the EEPROM, if the `GraphicalDisplayUI` is used.

 - Serial symbol rate
 - EEPROM settings